VT-Former: Efffcient Transformer-based Decoder for Varshamov-Tenengolts Codes: Experimental Evaluation

 \subsubsection{Window size}

-The window size $w$ controls the size of the segment from which the model predicts the next symbol.
-It also affects the time consumption of the method.
-The BERs and FERs were recorded with different choices of window size $w$ on correcting corrupted codewords from $\mathrm{VT}(68,60)$ with fixed number of errors.
-The results are illustrated in \cref{tab:windowsize}\footnote{This ablation study used smaller training and testing sets, consisting of $160,000$ and $40,000$ samples, respectively.}.
+The window parameter $w$, defined in \Cref{eqn:windowmask}, determines the length of the local context accessible during the autoregressive decoding process, thereby governing the trade-off between exploiting local structures and capturing global dependencies.
+To assess the impact of this parameter, error correction performance is evaluated on corrupted $\mathrm{VT}(20,14)$ codewords across controlled error counts and varying values of $w$.
+The corresponding BER and FER are summarized in \Cref{tab:windowsize}.

-As suggested by \cref{tab:windowsize}, the accuracies improve as the window size increases.
-For correcting $2$ and $3$ errors, the performance reaches a plateau after $w=16$.
-Meanwhile, for correcting $4$ errors, the plateau point occurs later, indicating that correcting multiple errors is more closely related to global dependencies within the sequence.
+The results indicate that as the window size increases, a monotonic improvement in frame accuracy ($1-\mathrm{FER}$) is observed, whereas bit accuracy ($1-\mathrm{BER}$) exhibits a slight decline.
+This suggests that restricting symbol interaction to a limited local window, while beneficial for correcting local error patterns (as reflected in improved bit accuracy), may compromise the reconstruction of the global codeword structure (leading to reduced frame accuracy).
+Such observations demonstrate that effective error correction decoding necessitates both the fine-grained modeling of local context and the integration of long-range dependencies within the sequence.
+Consequently, reliance on a purely local window mechanism cannot fully substitute for the comprehensive modeling of global structural information.

-\subsubsection{Statistic embedding}
+\subsubsection{Statistic Embedding}

-The statistic embedding of the codeword, introduced as part of the codeword embedding in section Symbol and statistic-based codeword embedding , is evaluated in ablation studies, as shown in \cref{tab:statistic}\footnote{This ablation study used smaller training and testing sets, consisting of $160,000$ and $40,000$ samples, respectively.}.
-In this table, the column headers like ``w/w'' indicate whether the statistic embedding is applied to the embedding of the corrupted codeword and the predicted codeword.
-For instance, ``wo/w'' means that the embedding of the corrupted codeword is performed \textbf{w}ith\textbf{o}ut the statistic embedding, while the model is trained and tested to predict the codeword \textbf{w}ith the statistic embedding.
-Section Symbol and statistic-based codeword embedding suggests that introducing the statistic embedding into the input codeword embedding significantly improves the frame accuracies.
-Meanwhile, in the case of ``wo/wo'', where the statistic embedding is absent, the model's performance degenerates by a large margin.
+The statistic embedding of the codeword, introduced as part of the codeword embedding in \Cref{sec:symbol-statistic} is evaluated in ablation studies, as shown in \Cref{tab:statistic}.
+In this table, the column headers indicate whether the statistic embedding is applied to the embedding of the corrupted codeword and the predicted codeword.
+For instance, the notation ``\textbf{wo/w}'' indicates that the corrupted codeword is processed \textbf{without} statistic embedding, whereas the model is trained to reconstruct the codeword \textbf{with} statistic, thereby necessitating the explicit prediction of these statistic features during the decoding process.